Secure Software Development Methodologies: A Multivocal Literature Review

-We have applied the same inclusion and exclusion criteria from Table~\ref{tab:criteria} when selecting studies for Table~\ref{tab:reviews}.
-E.g., some studies were excluded because they investigate security practices in different stages of SDLC but not across the whole SDLC.
-Still, there are works relevant to our research that do not appear in Table~\ref{tab:reviews}.
-Al-Matouq et al.~\cite{al2020maturity} proposed a maturity model for secure software design that is based on security practices found in a multivocal study.
-The scope of the study~\cite{al2020maturity} is broader than ours and includes not only SSDMs but also maturity models and methodologies for the software design phase.
-The research~\cite{al2020maturity} also focused not on the methodologies but on the papers that include security practices.
+One such work is the maturity model proposed by Al-Matouq et al.~\cite{al2020maturity} for secure software design, which is based on security practices identified in a comprehensive study.
+Their study's scope extends beyond ours, encompassing not only SSDMs, but also maturity models and methodologies for the software design phase.
+Moreover, their research~\cite{al2020maturity} focuses not solely on methodologies, but also on papers that incorporate security practices.